fkie-cad/friTap/README.md

 $ sudo python3 ./friTap.py -a --pcap mycapture.pcap com.example.app
 ```

 Further ensure that the frida-server is running on the Android device.
-More examples on using fritap can be found in the [USAGE.md](./USAGE.md).
+More examples on using friTap can be found in the [USAGE.md](./USAGE.md).

 ## Supported SSL/TLS implementations and corresponding logging capabilities